ricaun/RevitLookup.Installation/README.md

 ## Versions

-The current version is `2022.0.0.14` based on the last [release](https://github.com/jeremytammik/RevitLookup/releases).
+The current version is `2022.0.0.14`, based on the [last release of RevitLookup](https://github.com/jeremytammik/RevitLookup/releases).

 The installer includes versions for Revit 2017, 2018, 2019, 2020, 2021 and 2022.